EMBL-PKU/BASALT/README.md

 mv BASALT/* /home/anaconda2/envs/BASALT/bin
 ```
 ##### SAMPLE FILES
-We have also prepared sample files (see Sample_data.tar.gz) for testing whether the BASALT script can be successfully performed and the bins can be generated.
-The sample files contain two assembly files and two fastq datasets.
-Please refer to the tutorial for how to execute the BASALT scripts.
+We have also prepared sample demo files (see BASALT demo files) for testing whether the BASALT script can be successfully performed and the bins can be generated.
+The demo files contain Data.tar.gz,Final_bestbinset.tar.gz and basalt.sh.
+Data.tar.gz - short read and long read raw sequence files and an OPERA-MS assembled contig file.
+Final_bestbinset.tar.gz - expected output of final bins.
+basalt.sh - script running this demo
+A workstation with a configuration of Intel(R) Xeon(R) Gold 5218 CPU @ 2.30GHz with 32 cores is expected to complete processing of this demo dataset within 6 hours.

 ##### PUBLICATIONS
 Yu, K., Qiu, Z., Mu, R., Qiao, X., Zhang, L., Lian, C. A., ... & Zhuang, W. (2021).
 Recovery of high-qualitied Genomes from a deep-inland Salt Lake Using BASALT. bioRxiv.